by Linda Schubert

-My early childhood years were spent on my grandmother’s 2400-acre ranch high up in the Santa Lucia mountain range along the Northern California coast between Monterey and Big Sur.
+I spent my early childhood years on my grandmother’s 2400-acre ranch high up in the Santa Lucia mountain range along the Northern California coast between Monterey and Big Sur.
 My early education was in a one-room school on the coast with 15 students, six grades in one room.

 Dad, Charlie Vander Ploeg, was an atheist and the son of generations of Dutch atheists.
 He was deeply resistant to the word of God.
 Mom had encountered Christ as a student at San Jose State College in California, but because of the difficult family dynamics, my sister, Cherrill, and I were not raised in a Christian home.